Gorilla Trekking Trips & Tours in Uganda, Rwanda, & the Congo

 Imagine trekking through the rainforest and pulling back foliage to reveal, in breathtaking proximity, a family of gorillas.
 Perhaps the silverback raises his head to keep a calm, protective eye on you; perhaps a wide-eyed baby reaches a hand toward you, her other hand still clasped tightly to her mother.
 Encountering a family of gorillas in the wild is a travel experience worthy of its place on the bucket list.

 GeoEx started arranging gorilla treks to Uganda and Rwanda in the mid-2000s.
-We added the Republic of the Congo to our pioneering portfolio in 2014.
 We’ve now helped hundreds of travelers—including families, honeymooners, and seniors—to see humanity’s closest cousins in the wild.

 Planning a trip to see Africa’s gorillas is logistically complicated.
 There has never been so much choice over where, when, and how you can do it.
 This is a once-in-a-lifetime trip, and at GeoEx, we know how important it is to get it right, so we’ve put together a few questions for you to consider as you plan your adventure with GeoEx.